Suns win 17th straight by beating Warriors 104-96

 Even without Booker, the Suns led 56-54 at halftime and 80-78 going into the fourth quarter.
 The game stayed tight, and neither team led by double digits until Landry Shamet knocked down a 3-pointer — on an assist by Paul — with 54.4 seconds left.

-It was a highly anticipated showdown, as Suns and Warriors have NBA’s best records.
+Tuesday’s game was a highly anticipated showdown, as the Suns and Warriors have NBA’s best records.
 It was also the first time in league history that two teams from the same division played each other with winning percentages of .850 or higher after at least 20 regular-season games, according to Elias Sports Bureau.

 The game mostly lived up to the hype — at least until the Warriors, who had their seven-game winning streak snapped, went cold in the fourth quarter.